-On June 14, 2011, we installed plot markers to delineate all 6 study plots.
-These plot markers were constructed of PVC pipe with a small donut-style, fish-net float attached to one end by 2 ft of nylon rope (Fig. 6).
-For each plot, we placed the markers at the corners of a 12 x 12-ft square by pushing the PVC markers into the sediment until the rope became taut and the float was held in place at the surface of the water.
-Although the plots were all fairly close to shore, we wanted to make sure that the markers would not damage boats that accidentally ran over them.
-In addition, we used low-visibility markers to maintain views of the lake from shore and to reduce the likelihood of vandalism.
-Two plot markers were removed by lake users during the study (one at plot 1 and one at plot 4), but on both occasions we were easily able to replace these markers.
+In the spring of 2011 and 2012 (early June), we installed plot markers to delineate all 6 study plots (same locations were used in both years).
+These plot markers were constructed of PVC pipe with a small fish-net float tethered by 2 ft of nylon rope (Fig. 6).
+For each plot, we placed these markers to delineate the corners of a 12 x 12-ft square area.
+These low-profile markers were selected to (1) minimize damage to boats that accidentally ran over them, (2) maintain views of the lake from shore, and (3) reduce the likelihood of vandalism.
+In 2011, two plot markers were removed by lake users (one at plot 1 and one at plot 4), but on both occasions we were easily able to replace these markers; in 2012, no plot markers were removed.

-Removal of Eurasian Watermilfoil from Plots
+Manual Removal of Eurasian Watermilfoil from Plots

-After the plots were delineated, we inspected each plot while snorkeling, and manually removed all of the milfoil growing within each plot (June 14-15; Figs. 7 and 8).
-During this manual removal, we were very careful to avoid disturbing native plants (no flippers, maneuvered with hands only).
-In addition, when removing milfoil plants, we removed the entire plant (shoots and roots) to minimize regrowth.
-All of the collected milfoil plants were placed into a plastic garbage bag and removed from the lake according to MDNR rules.
-We conducted additional snorkel inspections of the plots on July 7 and July 28.
+After marking the study plots, we inspected each plot while snorkeling and manually removed all of the milfoil we found growing within each plot (June 14-15; Figs. 7 and 8).
+When removing milfoil, we were very careful to avoid disturbing native plants (no flippers; maneuvered with hands only), and removed entire milfoil plants (shoots and roots) to minimize regrowth.
+All of the collected milfoil plants were placed into a plastic garbage bag, removed from the lake, and disposed of according to MDNR rules.
+We conducted several additional snorkel inspections of the plots in June, July, and August of each year.
 All milfoil plants found growing in the plots during these subsequent inspections were removed using the same procedure as described above.
-The repeated removal of milfoil dramatically reduced its the abundance in the study plots relative to the areas immediately outside of the plots (Fig. 8).
+The repeated removal of milfoil dramatically reduced its the abundance in the study plots relative to the areas immediately outside of the plots (Figs. 6 and 8), and successfully prevented formation of dense milfoil canopy growth within the plot areas.

 Figure 7.
-James Johnson (Freshwater Scientific Services, LLC) removing Eurasian watermilfoil from study plot while snorkeling.
+James Johnson (Freshwater Scientific Services, LLC) removing Eurasian watermilfoil from study plot in 2011.

 Figure 8.
-Edge of study plot (plot 4) showing dramatically reduced Eurasian watermilfoil inside the plot (foreground) relative to the area immediately outside the plot (background) in August 2011 after periodic removal of milfoil.
-(Also evident in Figure 6.)
+Study plot 1 (August 2012) showing dramatically reduced Eurasian watermilfoil inside the plot relative to the area immediately outside the plot after periodic removal of milfoil.
+(Also evident in Fig. 6)